AdobeDocs/commerce-php/src/pages/coding-standards/technical-guidelines.md

 ---
 title: Technical Guidelines | Commerce PHP Extensions
-description:
+description: Review the fundamental coding and application design principles that guide Adobe Commerce and Magento Open Source development teams.
 ---

 # Technical guidelines

-This document lists the fundamental coding and application design principles that guide Magento 2 developer team members.

 Magento core developers use this document as a reference during code reviews; some rules have corresponding code checks in the Magento static tests.